 The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing separate opinions on the critical audit matter or on the accounts or disclosures to which it relates.
+The communication of the critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing separate opinions on the critical audit matter or on the accounts or disclosures to which it relates.

-Valuation of Certain Inventories
+Valuation of certain inventories

-As described in Note 2, the Company performs an assessment of the recoverability of capitalized inventory during each reporting period and records a charge to expense for cost basis in excess of net realizable value in the period in which the impairment is first identified, writes down any excess and obsolete inventories as appropriate, and the Company classifies instruments, including raw material and work-in-process inventories, that are Company-owned or expected to be so, as a component of property and equipment based on the Company's business model and forecast.
-These adjustments are based on a variety of assumptions.
+As described in Note 2, the Company performs an assessment of the recoverability of capitalized inventory during each reporting period, which includes evaluation of any excess and obsolete inventories, and records a charge to expense for cost basis in excess of net realizable value in the period in which the impairment is first identified.
+The Company classifies certain inventories, including raw material and work-in-process inventories, used for reagent rentals or internal use purposes such as testing, as a component of property and equipment based on the Company's business model and forecast.

-We identified the estimation of the valuation of certain inventory as a critical audit matter.
-Management applies significant judgment in determining the net realizable value of inventories specifically related to estimated future average selling prices and future sales volumes of certain inventories.
+We identified the estimation of the valuation of certain inventories as a critical audit matter.
+Management applies significant judgment in determining the net realizable value of inventories specifically related to estimated future average selling prices of certain inventories.
 Auditing these elements required significant auditor judgment and subjectivity including the nature and extent of audit effort required to address these matters.